 Registering with OARS

-To be considered for disability-related accommodations, you need to follow three easy steps to engage in an interactive process to determine reasonable accommodations for your disability.
+To be considered for disability-related accommodations, you need to follow three easy steps:

-- Self-Report: Completing our "Self-Report for Disability Disclosure" online form enables you to tell us more about yourself, the barriers you are currently facing or have faced in the past, your history of accommodation, and the accommodations you would like to request.
+1. Submit Self-Report: Completing our "Accommodation Request" form through Guardian enables you to tell us more about yourself, the barriers you are currently facing or have faced in the past, your history of accommodations, and the accommodations you would like to request.

 - This form serves as a starting point from which to reflect on your strengths, successes, barriers, and challenges; what's worked and what hasn't.